-Sapphire will be regularly updated as part of NHMRC’s effort to continuously improve the user experience of our grant management system.
+Sapphire will be regularly updated as part of National Health and Medical Research Council's (NHMRC) effort to continuously improve the user experience of our grant management system.
 See below for the detailed explanation of the improvements made to Sapphire.

 NHMRC deployed the second Post Award module in Sapphire on 5 November 2021.
 This module builds on existing application, assessment and post award functions by introducing grant payment and internal reporting capabilities.